Women in South Korea: Professional life

+According to The Economist's 2013 Glass Ceiling Index of five indicators of friendliness towards working women, South Korea ranks the lowest of all OECD countries because of its lack of women in senior jobs.

 There has been a tangible increase in the number of women joining the workforce.
 In 2014, the number of Korean women in the workforce was estimated to be 57%, whereas in 1995 the number 47.6%.
 The statistical increase in the number of employed women has not correlated with the equality of wage, as the gender wage gap reported in 2013 was 36.3%, the worst of all OECD nations present in the data.

 A study was conducted to justify the Work-Family Conflict scale (WFC) revised and developed by Ginamon and Rich for married working women in Korea.
 The work-family conflict measure considered both directions, "work to a family," and "family to a work," to better understand the various roles of women in the work-family domain.
 Through this test, a discriminatory feasibility test between work-family conflict and work-family fostering revealed a significant negative correlation.
 This result supported the validity of the WFC.
 Simultaneous inspection of WFC and workplace satisfaction confirmed validity, and as the work-family conflict grows, women's work satisfaction decreases.
 And it has created the prejudice that the workplace of female workers is where they stay "temporarily."

-Although increasing numbers of women work outside the home, the dominant conception, particularly for the college-educated middle class, is that the husband is the "outside person," the one whose employment provides the main source of economic support; the wife is the "inside person," whose chief responsibility is maintenance of the household.
-While it is viewed as a societal norm that women be able to contribute to the finance of the household, the majority of the onus is placed upon men, Women tend to leave the labor force when they get married.
-Many women manage the family finances, and a large number join kye, informal private short-term credit associations that give them access to funds that might not be obtainable from a conventional bank.
-Probably the most important responsibility of married women is the management of their children's education.